vtex/front.phone/README.md

 # front.phone

-front.phone a Javascript library to validate, format and identify phone numbers.
+front.phone is a Javascript library to validate, format and identify phone numbers.
 The main goal with this project is to create a trustful component to input phone numbers and extract information from it.
 We can currently extract the phone's country code, national destination number, it's number and in some cases if it is a mobile number.
 The recommend input for it's use is in international notation.

 We are compliant to the [E.123](http://en.wikipedia.org/wiki/E.123) notation.